 While joint last-to-die life insurance has many benefits for estate planning, there are some potential drawbacks couples should be aware of:

-Unlike first-to-die life insurance policies, there is no death benefit paid when the first spouse passes away.
-This means no immediate funds to cover expenses like funeral costs or taxes.
+- No death benefit is paid when the first spouse passes away, leaving no immediate funds to cover expenses like funeral costs or taxes.
 Adding a small first-to-die term rider can help fill this gap.

 While disadvantages like these should be factored in, they can often be mitigated with proper structuring of the joint last-to-die policy and guidance from an advisor.